Nyrmburk/Draftform/README.md

 I made this because I couldn't find any raw 2d modeling toolkit.
 In my game that I am creating, The player needs to be able to draw shapes in order to create levels.
 I hope this can help others needing a 2d modeler.

-Draftform is licenced under the GPLv3 license.
+Draftform is licensed under the GPLv3 license.